 - Express your concern about the student by saying “I am concerned about you.”

 - Describe the observed behaviors in a non-judgmental way.
 For example, “I am concerned about how much class you have been missing, and when you do come to class, you are not focused and I can smell alcohol on your breath.”

-- Make a referral for support using the resources [below.]
-“CAPS is a great resource for students on campus.
+- Make a referral for support using the resources.
+For example, “CAPS is a great resource for students on campus.
 They have trained professionals who can talk to you about your alcohol/drug use and can do an assessment to determine your level of risk.
-They also have an online assessment [link to TAO] you can take if you’d feel more comfortable starting there.”
+They also have an online assessment you can take if you’d feel more comfortable starting there.”
 Please note that you cannot force the student to seek resources or support; you can simply share the information and encourage the student to reach out for help.